-Assets include money, property, and benefits such as retirement accounts, deferred compensation, or profit-sharing.
+Assets include money, property, and retirement accounts such as 401(k)s, IRAs, deferred compensation, or profit-sharing accounts.
 Benefits are marital property whether they are "vested" or not (meaning whether the right to receive the benefits is absolute or depends on some future condition, such as continuing to work for a certain number of additional years).

 The increase in value of separate property during the marriage is also marital property if it resulted from the contribution of marital funds or the active efforts of either spouse.
 This includes efforts such as maintaining a home, or working in a business.